rleap-project/d2l/readme.md

 # The D2L Generalized Policy Learner

 ## Installation

-The whole pipeline runs in *Python3* and relies on some dependencies; most notably:
+The entire D2L pipeline runs in Python3 and relies on the following dependencies:

 * The [FS planner](https://github.com/aig-upf/fs-private/).
 * Some MaxSat solver such as [OpenWBO](http://sat.inesc-id.pt/open-wbo/).